 Configuration

-You need to connect your primary data to the D anchor and the dataset containing your holidays to the H anchor.
-Check out the examples for a reference.
+If you want to bring your own holidays data, you need to connect your primary data to the D anchor and the dataset containing your holidays to the H anchor.
+Check out the example to see how.1

 Input Column Name